Adair County Criminal Records

 Are Criminal Records Public In Adair County

-- Records of ongoing criminal investigations, where disclosure could compromise law enforcement operations
+- Records pertaining to ongoing criminal investigations where disclosure would impede law enforcement

 - Victim and witness identifying information in certain cases